top of page

 "Who's Afraid of Virginia Woolf?"

 The fourth and final star of “Virginia Woolf” is the inimitable Sandy Dennis as "Honey", "Nick's" young wife who can't quite hold her bourbon.
 Adding much of the film’s comedy in a very real way, Dennis makes us laugh with uneasiness from the moment she arrives, as “Martha” yells, "I said come on in, now come on!”, to which “Honey” says aloud to herself, "Oh dear” with a nervous giggle that "George" quickly imitates.
 “Honey” tries to keep herself out of the psychological hell around her, putting on a front and drinking to avoid the pain, but gets sucked in along with “Nick”, and Dennis sublimely makes us feel for this kooky, fragile, and neurotic woman.
 She hints at “Honey’s” pain in fleeting moments, such as the quick look on her face as “Martha” grabs “Nick’s” leg, or overhearing “Nick” and “George” talk about kids.
-It’s a stunning performance that won Dennis a Best Supporting Actress Academy Award and a Golden Globe nomination, among other accolades.
+It’s a stunning performance that earned Dennis a Best Supporting Actress Academy Award win and a Golden Globe nomination, among other accolades.
 An instinctual actress, one can see Dennis being led by her impulses throughout the entire film.

 Sandy Dennis listens on the stairs in a scene from the intense Oscar-winning classic film drama based on the play by Edward Albee, "Who's Afraid of Virginia Woolf?"